opentext-idol/find/Building-Find.md

 - `find-hod/target/find-hod.war` - this is a build of Find with the Haven OnDemand modules included.
 Use this if you want to run Find against Haven OnDemand
 - `find-idol/target/find.war` - this is a build of Find with the HPE IDOL modules included.
 Use this if you want to run Find against HPE IDOL (note: this only works with IDOL 10 - IDOL 7 is **not supported**).
 - `find-dist/target/find-*.zip` - this is a zip archive containing the IDOL build of Find (find.war) and some scripts for running Find as a service.
 You probably don't want to use this - just ignore it.

+# Build Profiles

+To optimize the JavaScript and CSS resources, run Maven with the `production` profile, like so:

+`mvn package -Pproduction`